crimeraaa/dst-shellbells/README_OR_PERISH.md

     C4, D4, E4, F4, G4, A4, B4, -- this octave is Middle C on the piano.
     C5, D5, E5, F5, G5, A5, B5, -- this octave is High C, an octave above Middle C on the piano.

 You can actually go outside this range, provided that your entire song file **does have a total range of 3 octaves or more**.
 That's where the `data.transpose` value comes in.
 It can accept a positive or negative number of semitones which well then be added to each pitch string's associated pitch number value, effectively transposing the whole song file.
+You don't actually need to specify anything for `data.transpose`, heck you can even outright omit it!
+If there's nothing found for it then the code just substitutes the number `0` in its place to indicate no transposition is occuring.

 # Rhytmic Values

-The right value in your note table is still the "t" value, but you can using a string to represent various durations!
+The right value in your note table is still the `t` value, but you can using a string to represent various durations!
 It contains the note's intended duration in terms of a fraction of a whole note.

 The Basic Rhythms are: